SSaquif/git-notes/git-github-workflow.md

 # Git and GitHub

-This document outlines how to collaborate with others using git and github.
+This document outlines how to collaborate with others using git and github (or any other similar services).

 ## Contents